christophstrasen/LQR/LQR/raw_internal_docs/reactive_event_query_system_briefing.md

 ## Goals (please confirm/clarify)

 1. **Build upon reactiveX/Lua-ReactiveX** its core principles and API, both internally and in the exposed interface
-2. Introduce minimal **SQL-Like interface sugar functions** e.g. ":InnerJoin" ":onDuration", explicit `on` mapping for keys
+2. Introduce minimal **SQL-Like interface sugar functions** e.g. ":InnerJoin" ":onDuration", explicit `using` mapping for keys
 3. Ship pre-defined **event stream composition functions** that power functions
 4. Introduce the **minimum stateful behavior** required for the expanded functionality
 5. Is **fully testable in a headless environment**